eriakul/Complexity_Science_Project_1/reports/draft_report.md

 Mathematical graphs, consisting of nodes that represent individuals and edges that represent interactions, are a common tool for simulating disease spread through a population.
 The graph structure is usually created using a stochastic algorithm.
 In this paper, we replicate an [experiment](https://www.pnas.org/content/pnas/107/51/22020.full.pdf) that uses real-world interaction data instead of an artificial graph, and expand on it by introducing vaccinations to the model.

 ## Purpose
-The 2018 flu season was categorized as a high severity season by the [United States Ceners for Disease Control and Prevention](https://www.cdc.gov/flu/about/season/flu-season-2017-2018.htm) and recorded the highest number of pediatric deaths in a regular flu season.
+The 2018 flu season was categorized as a high severity season by the [United States Center for Disease Control and Prevention](https://www.cdc.gov/flu/about/season/flu-season-2017-2018.htm) and recorded the highest number of pediatric deaths in a regular flu season.
 About 80% of these deaths were non-vaccinated children.

 Vaccines are a good precaution but not perfect.
 The effectiveness of the 2018 flu vaccine was an estimated 40%.
 According to the CDC, this means "the flu vaccine reduced a person’s overall risk of having to seek medical care at a doctor’s office for flu illness by 40%."